saatvikn/discord.js/README.md

 ~ For setting up MongoDB database refer to this [video](https://www.youtube.com/watch?v=solUvRZEh9g) and this [video](https://youtu.be/HdOOpt2Rbns).

+~ Run `npm install` in your console to install all the npm pakages required!

 ## ⁉ Issues

 ~ If you are having issues with how to get started or installation, then drop an issue in this [repository](https://github.com/Rayne231/discord.js/issues)!